KimLHill/Kimberley_Hill_MSP2/testing.md

 ## **Bugs Found In Testing**
 The following differences were found when the website was deployed live:
 * On Mozilla Firefox, if the user presses the submit button on the sign-up form then the user is prompted with a message to complete the fields and the empty form fields were also highighted with a red border to further aid the user in completing the form correctly.
 However on Google Chrome only the prompt message was displayed, the borders of the input fields remained unchanged.
 * On clicking the 'join us' button in the callout message on any page took the user to the top of the Join page, not directly to the form as intended.
-I changed the id of the href to direct the user to the form.
+The same problem also occurred with the 'join us' button in the about us section of the home page.
+I changed the id of the hrefs to direct the user to the form.
 * On trying to submit the sign-up form without a valid email address (e.g. no @gmail.com) then the user could still submit the form because the validation was checking only that the email field was completed, not checking for a valid email address.
 * There is a bug showing a small white margin to the right-hand side of the website.
 However, it is not visible on any of the browsers or devices tested nor visible when inspecting the website reposnsiveness via the browser.
 I noticed the bug only when taking a full-width screenshot.